baotran001/CMPE131_Project/meetings.md

 - Team updates
   - Hieu <work completed and next task>
   - Cathleen completed 2 use cases and will work on her assigned functional requirements.
-  - Kolby <work completed and next task>
+  - Kolby configured github to work with IDE and will begin work on functional requirement.
   - Baotran completed 2 use cases and will work on her assigned functional requirements.

 - Group project summary